 6. Give Your House A Bath

 No matter how clean you keep your house, it deserves a bath every now and then.
 Small corners, windows, and the floor under your carpets can slowly get dirty again.
-Your furniture deserves to be cleaned and polished up every now and then as well.
+Your furniture and carpets deserve to be cleaned and polished up every now and then as well.

 There are companies you can hire that can give your house the scrub it needs.
 We’d recommend springtime for this activity.
 It is not too hot or cold and the weather is perfect for such an activity.